Bill Pope

-Bill Pope, A.S.C. (born June 19, 1952) is an American cinematographer known for his collaborations with directors Sam Raimi, The Wachowskis and Edgar Wright.
-He has also photographed and directed numerous music videos for artists like Chris Isaak, Metallica and Drake, and eight episodes of the documentary series Cosmos: A Spacetime Odyssey.
+Bill Pope, A.S.C. (born June 19, 1952) is an American cinematographer best known for his collaborations with directors such as Sam Raimi, The Wachowskis, and Edgar Wright.

-Early life
+Early life and education

 Pope was born in Bowling Green, Kentucky.

 He attended College High School and New York University, where he received his master's degree in Fine Arts.
 Prior to graduation, Pope worked as the cinematographer on a student film entitled The Sixth Week which won an Oscar for Achievement in Documentary at the 5th Annual Student Academy Awards on May 21, 1978.